|

 - Free the DLL.

-Step 1: Registering the DLL If the DLL written in Visual Basic was developed: - on the computer where the WINDEV project is run: there is no need to register the DLL toward Windows.
+Step 1: Saving the DLL If the DLL written in Visual Basic was developed: - on the computer running the WINDEV project: you don't need to register the DLL with Windows.

-- on a computer other than the one where the WINDEV project is run: you must register the DLL with MS Windows by running the following command line: "regsvr32 <DLLName>".
+- on a different workstation from the one on which the WINDEV project is run: it is necessary to register the DLL with Windows by executing the command line "regsvr32 <NameOfTheDLL>".

-Step 2: Declaring the DLL To use a DLL written in Visual Basic in your WINDEV project, this DLL must be declared in the process that is using it.
+Step 2: DLL declaration To use a DLL written in Visual Basic in your WINDEV project, this DLL must be declared in the process that uses it.
 This DLL must be declared as Automation object.
 For more details, see Automation object. <VariableName> is object OLE "<nameofVBproject>.<nameofVBmodule>" For example: MyVisualBasicDLL is object OLE "MyProject.MyModule"

 |